MOZGIII/hideaway/README.markdown

 * <strike>Crypt passwords</strike>
 * Add allowed channels for users
 * Ability to spit back logs to people who were offline
+* Add the concept of groups for permissions
 * Setup Rakefile for common tasks and maintenance
 * Ping timeouts
 * Join channel list